imalhasaranga/PDFLib/README.md

 ## Usage

-Converting a PDF to set of Images.
+Converting a PDF to set of images.

 ```php